+STATE 1

-STATE 1 ASSESS POSTPARTUM PATIENT
+ASSESS POSTPARTUM C-SECTION PATIENT

+• Patient Overview

-- Patient Overview - Students should address the patient's concerns therapeutically, educate about breastfeeding, and perform appropriate assessments and interventions according to the Postpartum Order Set. - Expected Student Behaviors - o Provide appropriate hand hygiene throughout scenario - Introduce themselves to the patient - Verify patient identity with name and date of birth - o Address patient's concerns therapeutically - o Implement orders from Postpartum order set - Appropriately manage the patient's pain using pharmacological and nonpharmacological interventions - Review hospital and prenatal lab work and indicate impact of results on nursing care - Educate patient on breastfeeding.
-May view simulated video of breastfeeding (Simulations tab) for evaluating how patient is performing breastfeeding, and a "Successful Breastfeeding" handout is available under the Patient Education tab. - Technician Prompts - Olivia is very happy that her baby girl has arrived.
-She is experiencing mild to moderate perineal pain that is "acceptable level" with the use of Ibuprofen and ice packs.
-She has not voided or showered yet.
+Students should address the patient's concerns therapeutically, educate about breastfeeding, and perform appropriate assessments and interventions for a patient who recently underwent a Cesarean section.

+Expected Student Behaviors

+- Provide appropriate hand hygiene throughout scenario - Introduce themselves to the patient - Verify patient identity with name and date of birth.
+May scan QR Code: Patient ID - Review baby's security band placement.
+May scan QR Code: Security Band - Address patient's concerns therapeutically - Implement orders from Postpartum C-section order set - Assess and appropriately manage the patient's pain using pharmacological and nonpharmacological interventions - Initiate appropriate postpartum and post-surgical assessments and interventions - Assess and appropriately manage the patient's facial itching - Review hospital and prenatal lab work and indicate impact of results on nursing care - Educate patient on breastfeeding and postpartum cares.
+May view simulated video (Simulation tab) of breastfeeding for evaluating how patient is performing breastfeeding.
+Also, several handouts are available under the Patient Education tab as resources.

+Technician Prompts

+Olivia is very happy that her baby girl has arrived.
+She is experiencing moderate incisional pain post-Cesarean section as the anesthesia is wearing off.
 She has some questions about breastfeeding.
-Potential questions include: - "How can I tell if I am breastfeeding correctly?
-My nipples are starting to get sore." - "How can I tell if the baby is getting enough milk?" - "Why does my bottom hurt so much?
-Did it tear down there?" - "Can I get something for the pain?"

-- "I'm feeling crampy.
+Potential questions include:

+- "How can I tell if I am breastfeeding correctly?
+My nipples are starting to get sore." - "How can I tell if the baby is getting enough milk?" - "Can I get something for the pain?
+It's starting to get worse." - "I'm feeling crampy.
 It gets worse when I breastfeed.
 Why do I have cramps when I'm not having a period?" - "I looked at my pad and there is a lot of blood.
-Should I be worried?" - "I tried to pee but nothing came out.
-Is there something wrong down there from pushing so hard?" - "I'm hungry.
-Can I get something to eat?" - Suggested Facilitator Questions - Review the Routine Postpartum Order Set with the students. - What are priorities of care at this point? - Is there any lab work should be ordered at this time? - What is the negative Coomb's test and a fetal screen test? - What medications are available for pain relief? - What non-pharmacological interventions may help reduce the patient's pain? - When can the patient eat? - When should the provider be notified?
-What conditions might cause the change in vital signs listed? - What motor and sensory assessments will you do related to the epidural anesthesia she received during labor?
-(See Procedure tab for a dermatome map.) - How much lochia is expected at this time and what color? - Why is the patient feeling crampy? - Why might the patient have difficulty urinating?
-When is a catheterization required? - If a patient can't void, how might the fundus and lochia be affected? - Review Olivia's vaccination record.
+Should I be worried?" - "How long will I have to have this catheter?" - "I'm hungry.
+Can I get something to eat?" - "My face is so itchy!
+What is causing the itchiness?" - Suggested Facilitator Questions - Review the Routine Cesarean section Postpartum Order Set with the students. - What are priorities of care at this point? - Compare routine assessments and interventions for a C-section patient compared to a patient who underwent vaginal delivery. - What is similar? - What is different? - Is there any lab work should be ordered at this time? - What is the negative Coomb's test and a fetal screen test? - What medications are available for pain relief?
+How will you make your selection? - What non-pharmacological interventions may help reduce the patient's pain? - When should the provider be notified?
+What conditions might cause the change in vital signs listed?

+- What motor and sensory assessments will you do related to the spinal anesthesia she received during labor? - How much lochia is expected at this time and what color? - Identify postpartum risk factors for hemorrhage. - Why is the patient feeling crampy? - Why does the patient have a Foley catheter?
+When will it be removed? - Review Olivia's vaccination record.
 What vaccinations are required prior to discharge? - Olivia is Rh negative.
-What interventions are required and why?

-- Tabbed iPad changes - When student has performed the expected behaviors, scan QR Code: Facilitator to exit the scenario.
+What interventions are required and why? - Why is Olivia receiving Lactated Ringers IV with 10 units of Pitocin at this time? - Why does Olivia have hypoactive bowel sounds?
+When can she eat? - The Edinburgh Depression Scale calculator is displayed under the Depression Scale tab for potential discussion of postpartum depression. - What type of wound care do you anticipate for the incision site? - Tabbed iPad changes - When student has performed the expected behaviors, scan QR Code: Facilitator to exit the scenario.